DiegoRodriguez2018/traffic-counter-API/README.md

 * Assertion Library: Chai v4.2.0
 * Test Coverage: Istanbul (nyc v14.1.1)

-To run tests:
+To run tests execute `npm test`.
-`npm test`

-If you are going to modify or add functionalities to this project remember to run `npm test` to double check tests are being passed and the test coverage reports.
+If you are going to modify or add functionalities to this project remember to double check if the tests are being passed and test coverage reports.

 ### JSON Style Guide
 For this project the [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml)